Skip to yearly menu bar Skip to main content

 The dataset hosting process as part of submitting to the Evaluations and Datasets Track involves:

 3. Complete the Croissant file with Responsible AI (RAI) metadata.
-We aim to provide additional tooling for this
+We will provide additional tooling to facilitate this.

 Choose a Preferred Hosting Platform